aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

 Let's cook!
 -----------

-Imagine that you are collecting IoT measurements from thousands of sensors and these metrics are populated in an Apache Kafka topic called ``iot_measurements``.
+Imagine that you are collecting IoT measurements from thousands of sensors and these metrics are populated in an Apache Kafka® topic called ``iot_measurements``.

-You may wish to create an Aiven for ClickHouse service along with a database containing IoT sensor measurements and correct permissions for two roles: a writer role that will be allowed to insert data, and an analyst role that will be allowed to query data.
+You may wish to create an Aiven for ClickHouse® service along with a database containing IoT sensor measurements and correct permissions for two roles: a writer role that will be allowed to insert data, and an analyst role that will be allowed to query data.